The $q$-Laplace Transforms compared: the basic confluent hypergeometric function ${}_2\phi_0$

 These $q$-Laplace transforms appear in the orthogonality relations \cite[\href{https://dlmf.nist.gov/18.27.vi}{\S 18.27.vi}]{NIST:DLMF} for the Stieltjes--Wigert polynomials,

 In the literature, it is observed that it is remarkable that the measure is not unique.
-From the viewpoint of $q$-Laplace transforms, this is not remarkable, because the three $q$-Laplace transforms have property (4) of Table \ref{tab:qLaplace}.
+From the viewpoint of $q$-Laplace transforms, this is not remarkable, because the three $q$-Laplace transforms have property (4) of Table \ref{tab:qLaplace}, that is, they have the same moments.
 Hence, applying each of the $q$-Laplace transforms to a polynomial should give the same result.
 It follows that there is a third (discrete) orthogonality relation

 in which $\lambda$ is a free parameter.
 The second representation in \eqref{SW3} is just the first, but using the $q$-integral notation \cite[\href{https://dlmf.nist.gov/17.2.E48}{17.2.48}]{NIST:DLMF}.